LearnUseZone/rpkgs/code/workflowrsubdirs/README.md

     [workflowr](https://github.com/jdblischak/workflowr) in order to be
     able to render .html pages from .Rmd files saved in subdirectories of a workflowr project.
-      - Use workflowr if .Rmd files from directory “analysis” are rendered.
+      - Use workflowr if .Rmd files from directory "analysis" are rendered.
       - Use workflowrsubdirs if .Rmd files from subdirectories are rendered.
-  - I suggest to create a new directory, for your .Rmd files saved in subdirectories, directly in your workflowr project’s working directory (and not in directory “analysis”).
+  - I suggest to create a new directory, for your .Rmd files saved in subdirectories, directly in your workflowr project’s working directory (and not in directory "analysis").
-      - For example: create folder “code-Rmd” in the same directory as folder “code”.
+      - For example: create directory "code-rmd" in the same directory as directory "code".

 ## General rules

+  - This package is an extension for package "workflowr" therefore it’s needed to have the same structure of directories "analysis", "code" and "docs" as for workflowr.
+      - When you create your directory for .Rmd files in subdirectories
+          - it has to be in the same directory as previous 3 directories.
+          - I suggest to create a directory "code-rmd" as this is also the default directory in function generate\_html() (see below).
-  - .Rmd files containing “–” (two hyphens) are not allowed in directory “analysis”.,
+  - .Rmd files containing "--" (two hyphens) are not allowed in directory "analysis".

-  - How to solve problems when YAML header of .Rmd files in subdirectories contains inline R code like:
+### Avoid problems with YAML header of .Rmd files in subdirectories

+  - Example of inline R code that can cause problems with rendering .Rmd file to .html file:
-    date:    "\`r paste(\\“Last update:\\”,
+    date:    "\`r paste("Last update:",
     format(lubridate::with\_tz(as.POSIXct(Sys.time()) + 7200, tzone =
-    \\“GMT\\”), \\“%Y-%m-%d %H:%M GMT+2\\”))\`"

-      - " - this sign cannot be used without escaping.
+    "GMT"), "%Y-%m-%d %H:%M GMT+2"))\`"
+  - Summary:
+      - Use single quotation marks for inline R codes in YAML header in .Rmd files saved in directory analysis, e.g.:
+        "\`r paste('Last update:', …
+      - Use escaped double quotation marks for inline R codes in YAML header in .Rmd files saved in subdirectories, e.g.:
+        "\`r paste(\\"Last update:\\", …
-          - for workflowr::wflow\_build(“analysis/test-file-date.Rmd”):
+  - More information:
-            Error in yaml::yaml.load(…, eval.expr = TRUE) : Parser
-            error: while parsing a block mapping at …
-      - If “’” is used then “’’” is created in YAML header in file temp\_rmd\_path.
+      - If a single quotation mark (') is used then two consecutive single quotation marks ('') are created in YAML header in a temporary .Rmd file (will be deleted after .html file is rendere) that is temporarily created in directory analysis (this file is used to render a final .html file).
+          - Usage of a single quotation marks is working for workflowr::wflow\_build("analysis/test-file-date.Rmd").
+      - If a double quotation mark (") is used then error is displayed.
-          - for workflowr::wflow\_build(“analysis/test-file-date.Rmd”)
+          - The same error is displayed also for workflowr::wflow\_build("analysis/test-file-date.Rmd").
-            the sign “’” is working
-      - \\’ returns Scanner error: while parsing a quoted scalar at line 3, column 10 found unknown escape character at line 3, column 20
+      - If an escaped single quotation mark (\\’) is used then error is displayed.
-          - for workflowr::wflow\_build(“analysis/test-file-date.Rmd”)
+          - The same error is displayed also for workflowr::wflow\_build("analysis/test-file-date.Rmd").
-            is this error also returned
-      - \\" (escaping " sign) works
+      - If an escaped double quotation mark (\\") is used then rendering a temporary .Rmd file to .html file works.
-          - for workflowr::wflow\_build(“analysis/test-file-date.Rmd”) -
+          - An error is displayed for
-            Error: callr subprocess failed: <text>:1:7: unexpected input
-            1: paste(\\
+            workflowr::wflow\_build("analysis/test-file-date.Rmd").

 ## Briefly about package functions

   - Following information adds more clarity to information accessible using help (F1).

-#### generate\_rmd()

-  - It cannot be called.
-  - It’s only used in generate\_html().
-  - @examples (file generate\_rmd.R) are set to not run.
-  - If you want to use devtools::check() also with checking @examples, then remember that this package is an extension of workflowr and in order to ensure that example not fails, it’s needed
-      - to have the same structure of some folders (analysis, code, code-Rmd, docs) as for workflowr, or
-      - to adjust code lines referencing to any path and it’s not effective to do it only because of checking.

-#### create\_orig\_Rmd\_path()

-  - It cannot be called.

 #### generate\_html()

-  - It can be called.
-  - It manages process of rendering .html pages from .Rmd files from subdirectories, so this is the only one function needed to be called.
+  - This is the only one function that can be called.
+  - It uses 3 more package functions (that cannot be called):
+      - initial\_checks() - it checks rules for directories and .Rmd files to evaluate if rendering of .html files is possible.
+      - create\_orig\_rmd\_path() - it creates paths to original .Rmd
+        files for future rendering into .html.
+      - generate\_rmd() - it generates temporary .Rmd files from their original .Rmd files and save them into directory “analysis”.
-  - Rendered .html files are again prepared in folder “docs” (for GitHub) or folder “public” (for GitLab).
-Each such file name consists of “‐‐” which are delimiters for paths to original .Rmd files paths.
+  - Rendered .html files are again prepared in directory "docs" (for GitHub) or directory "public" (for GitLab).
+Each such file name consists of "--" which are delimiters for paths to original .Rmd files paths.
-  - After look at workflowr button of opened .html file, under tab “Checks” can be found “R Markdown file: uncommitted changes”.
+  - After look at workflowr button of opened .html file, under tab "Checks" can be found "R Markdown file: uncommitted changes".
 This is in line with workflowr package and it means that also your temporary files were committed separately, these new .html files have to be commited, too (e.g. using workflowr::wflow\_git\_commit())
-  - If other than workflowr project is originally opened using its .Rproj file then this function fails because “base::setwd(here::here())” in this function sets a working directory to an original .Rproj working directory regardless a current working directory (e.g. set after opening .Rproj).
+  - If other than workflowr project is originally opened using its .Rproj file then this function fails because "base::setwd(here::here())" in this function sets a working directory to an original .Rproj working directory regardless a current working directory (e.g. set after opening .Rproj).
     Potentially if a relevant .Rproj working directory have the same structure then it could work but I didn’t test it, yet.
-      - This type of issue can be considered after running “workflowrsubdirs::generate\_html()”, the following error message arises in “Console” tab: Error in base::mapply(generate\_rmd, dir, file\_path, temp\_file) : zero-length inputs cannot be mixed with those of non-zero length
+      - This type of issue can be considered after running "workflowrsubdirs::generate\_html()", the following error message arises in "Console" tab: Error in base::mapply(generate\_rmd, dir, file\_path, temp\_file) : zero-length inputs cannot be mixed with those of non-zero length
-          - “base::mapply(generate\_rmd, dir, file\_path, temp\_file)”
+          - "base::mapply(generate\_rmd, dir, file\_path, temp\_file)"
             is called inside function
-            “workflowrsubdirs::generate\_html()”.
+            "workflowrsubdirs::generate\_html()".

 ## Installation